$646M+

 "When this much public money and infrastructure moves this quickly, residents deserve clear communication and steady representation.
 That is the standard.
 I am running to raise it."

 This is not about blame.
 It is about what the moment requires.
-District 8B is at a turning point, and the people who live here deserve a commissioner who shows up, does the homework, and tells them the truth.
+The Mountain District is at a turning point, and the people who live here deserve a commissioner who shows up, does the homework, and tells them the truth.

 For Those Who Want Sources